-Description Details Ceramics 5-6/ 7-8 Students work towards portfolio pieces by perfecting their craft while challenging themselves to create more complex pieces.
+Description Details Ceramics 5-6 / 7-8 Students work towards portfolio pieces by perfecting their craft while challenging themselves to create more complex pieces.
 Students are able to make pieces and experiment with multiple techniques beyond glaze.
-Prerequisite: Ceramics 3-4 Credit: 1/Repeatable Location: All Painting 1-2 Students will examine color theory and painting techniques.
+Prerequisite: Ceramics 3-4 Credit: 1 Location: All Ceramics 7-8 Students will work on developing technical skills (materials and processes appropriate to their concepts), aesthetic sensibilities.
+This class will prepare you for self-directed advanced studio work beyond high school, whether that is senior project, a personal studio career, a residency, or continued ceramics.
+Prerequisite: Ceramics 5-6 Credit: 1 Location:All Painting 1-2 Students will examine color theory and painting techniques.
 In addition, they will explore media approaches,techniques, surfaces and technologies.
 Students will be able to understand the relationship between art, culture and self.
 All students will develop a portfolio for presentation.
-Prerequisite: None Credit: 1 Location: All AP Studio Art Students will create a portfolio focusing on a central idea/ sustained investigation that shows experimentation with materials, processes, and ideas while reflecting and revising work.
-At the end of the course, the AP College Board will do a portfolio review and score the work based on a 6-point rubric.
-Students are expected to take the AP Exam through which College Credit may be earned Prerequisite: Portfolio Approval by Teacher Credit: 1 Location: All Art History Students will be introduced to art history from its beginning to contemporary art movements.
+Prerequisite: None Credit: 1 Location: All AP Art and Design Students will create a portfolio focusing on a central idea/ sustained investigation that shows experimentation with materials, processes, and ideas while reflecting and revising work.
+At the end of the course, the AP College Board will do a portfolio review and score the work.
+Students are expected to take the AP Exam through which College Credit may be earned Prerequisite: Portfolio Approval by Teacher Credit: 1 Location: All Digital Art Imagine Students will explore the fundamental concepts, tools, and techniques of digital imaging.
+Students will learn how to use computers, digital cameras, editing software, and more to create digital artworks and use the critique process grow artistically as they evaluate and respond to their own works.
+Prerequisite: None Credit: .5 Location: iSchool Art History Students will be introduced to art history from its beginning to contemporary art movements.
 The development of civilizations and their artwork along with cultural influences will be emphasized in this class.
 Hands-on art projects to accompany the study of art history will make this course a unique experience.
-Prerequisite: None Credit: .5 Location: All, iSchool Fashion and Interior Design Students will explore what it is like to work in the industry by exploring career possibilities and the background that you need to pursue them as well as learn the basics of color and design through hands-on projects.
-Prerequisite: None Credit: 1/ Elective Location: iSchool The Lord of the Rings: An Exploration of the Films and Their Literacy Influence Students will explore The Lord of the Rings: An Exploration of the Films and Its Literary Influences and learn how classic literature can become modern film and bring the fantasy alive.
+Prerequisite: None Credit: .5 Location: All, iSchool Fine Arts Tutor Students will play a pivotal role in supporting and guiding fellow students in their artistic pursuits.
+In this course, students will support the teacher with one-on-one tutoring, small group tutoring, providing feedback, and helping peers build their artistic skills.
+Students will work directly with the teacher to learn how to best support the goals of the students and arts program.
+Prerequisite: Approval by Teacher Credit: 1/ Repeatable Location: All Fashion and Interior Design Students will explore what it is like to work in the industry by exploring career possibilities and the background that you need to pursue them as well as learn the basics of color and design through hands-on projects.
+Prerequisite: None Credit: 1/ Elective Location: iSchool The Lord of the Rings: An Exploration of the Film and Their Literacy Influence.
+Students will explore and learn how classic literature can become modern film and bring the fantasy alive.
 Prerequisite: None Credit: .5/ Elective Location: iSchool